filipbekic01/cornea/README.md

 └── webpack.mix.js
 ```

-Once you download files, create `.env` to fit your needs.
-Make sure to set `DEBUG` to `TRUE` in order to disable views and assets caching on each page request.

 ## ORM

 Default library is [gorm](https://github.com/jinzhu/gorm).
-Every defined model in application should be located in *app/models* folder.
+Every defined model in application should be located in `app/models` folder.
 Since there is no model mapper for now, you have to create models on your own.
 Quick preview:

 ```
 // Create